 You can also create an online account at SoFi.Mohela.com to make payments and view your account.

 SoFi’s Customer Satisfaction

-Similarly, SoFi has a 1.26 out of five rating with the Better Business Bureau based on approximately 100 reviews.
+SoFi has a 1.27 out of five rating with the Better Business Bureau based on approximately 179 reviews.
 Common problems reported to the BBB concerned issues with SoFi’s banking products and loan denials.
 The lender has more positive reviews on Trustpilot, with a 4.6 of out five rating, based on more than 6,000 reviews.
 Many reviews praise the ease of SoFi's lending process.

 The study rated leading personal loan lenders based on customer satisfaction with loan application processes, loan management, shopping and loan terms.
-In the study, SoFi was ranked eighth out of 22 lenders.
-It received a score of 738 out of a possible 1,000, and its score was higher than the segment average.
+In the study, SoFi was ranked third out of 18 lenders.
+It received a score of 769 out of a possible 1,000, and its score was higher than the segment average.

 What credit score do you need for SoFi student loans?

 What are the rates for SoFi student loans?

 What is the most significant difference between SoFi and Sallie Mae?

 We compared SoFi with 18 other leading lenders to see how it measured up.
 To evaluate SoFi’s student loans, we looked at its available loan options, interest rates, repayment terms, customer service, financial hardship policies and other benefits, with particular emphasis on in-school repayment options and alternative payment options available to borrowers facing financial difficulties.

 For borrowers with very good to excellent credit — or those who have a cosigner with a credit score in that range — SoFi provides competitive interest rates and multiple repayment options.
 Where it stands out from other lenders is in its member benefits.
 SoFi members can take advantage of additional discounts on future loans — including mortgages or personal loans — career coaching, unemployment protection and other perks that other lenders don’t provide.